-The Port of Brisbane is located on Fisherman Islands which is situated at the mouth of the Brisbane River on the western foreshore of Moreton Bay, Queensland.
+The Port of Brisbane is located on Fisherman Islands which is situated at the mouth of the Brisbane River on the western foreshore of Morton Bay, Queensland.
 Port facilities located at the Brisbane River mouth have been established on land reclaimed over a shallow sub-tidal river delta containing a series of low-lying mangrove islands, collectively called the Fisherman Islands.
 The area was reserved for harbour purposes in the 1940's.
 Reclamation commenced in the late 1960's and the decision was made to re-locate port facilities from the city reaches in the 1970's.
 The Port of Brisbane is now Queensland's largest container port facility and continues to expand by progressive filling within the existing perimeter bund.

 Construction of the present-day port facilities over intertidal and subtidal areas has resulted in extensive changes to the environmental attributes of the Fisherman Islands area.
 However, significant areas of mangrove, saltmarsh and seagrass have also been retained, and form part of the Fisherman Islands wetland complex on the southeastern side of the Port of Brisbane.
 Moreton Bay Marine Park is situated to the south and east of the FPE seawall, this area is thought to contain one of the largest semi-contiguous seagrass meadows in western Moreton Bay.
 A Ramsar listed wetland is situated only kilometres to the south of the Port facilities, comprising intertidal portions of the Fisherman Islands wetland complex (Figure 1.1).
-The seagrass and mudflats of this site are recognised for their importance to dugong, marine turtles and migratory and resident shorebirds (BMT WBM 2008).
+The seagrass and mudflats of this Ramsar area are recognised for their importance to dugong, marine turtles and migratory and resident shorebirds (BMT WBM 2008).

-On the northern side of the Port of Brisbane, dredging occurs within the shipping channel through the Bar Cutting, the Swing Basin and berth areas, which are presently maintained to a declared depth of 14 m (relative to Port Datum - Lowest Astronomical Tide, hereafter referred to as LAT).
+On the northern side of the Port of Brisbane, dredging occurs within the shipping channel through the Bar Cutting, the Swing Basin and berth areas, which are presently maintained to a declared depth of 14m (relative to Port Datum - Lowest Astronomical Tide, hereafter referred to as LAT).
 The Port facilities are situated at the mouth of the Brisbane River, which comprises the largest river catchment in Moreton Bay, and experiences freshwater flows and ongoing inputs of sediments and contaminants derived from human activities in its catchment.
 Two major sewage treatment plants also have their sewage discharges within kilometres of the Port facilities (Luggage Point and Wynnum North wastewater treatment plant).

-Control sites are located on the western foreshore of Moreton Bay at Manly, Cleveland and Deception Bay (see Figure 2-2).
+The control sites for the study, named western Moreton Bay sites (Manly, Cleveland and Deception Bay), are located adjacent to Manly and Cleveland on the western foreshore of Moreton Bay and to the south of the Fisherman Islands monitoring location (see Figure 2-2).
 At Manly, seagrass meadows extend from the intertidal areas adjacent to the Manly Boat Harbour and Fig Tree Point to the subtidal area close to Green Island.
 At Cleveland the seagrass habitat extends throughout the bay which is formed between Toondah Harbour and Coochiemudlo Island.
 Growing conditions at Manly and Cleveland are similar to those experienced at the Fisherman Islands and western Moreton Bay generally.
-Deception Bay was included as an additional site in the 2020 and 2021.
-Previous surveys of Deception Bay have characterised this seagrass community as light to moderate coverage consisting of the following species: Zostera muelleri (subsp. capricorni), Halodule uninervis, Halophila ovalis and Syringodium isoetifolium (Kirkman 1975; OzCoasts 2004).
+Deception Bay was included as an additional site in 2020.
+Previous surveys of Deception Bay have characterised this seagrass community as light to moderate coverage consisting of the following species: Zostera muelleri (subsp. capricorni), Halodule uninervis, Halophila ovalis and Syringodium isoetifolium (Kirkman 1995; OzCoasts 2004).